GIC 'not too perturbed' by recent emerging market rout, sees buying opportunities: CEO

 READ: "We have to be positioned for change" – GIC bets on deeper investments in tech

-This required it to make “mental adjustments”, especially when it comes to investing in early-stage technology firms that are cash-flow negative and do not have a strong track record.
+This required it to make “mental adjustments”, especially when it comes to investing in early-stage technology start-ups that are cash-flow negative and do not have a strong track record.

 “This requires us to understand the quality of entrepreneurs and have a long-term mindset that we may not see the outcome for a while and have to support the company over many rounds," Mr Lim said.